 St Gregory’s on the 2nd Sunday of the month at 5pm

-We also have a Rosary Group which meets on a regular basis usually a Wednesday at Alabare House of Prayer, Tollgate Road Salisbury, SP1 2JA .
-Lifts are available where possible.
-Please contact Josephine on 01722 328410 if you need transport or more information.
+We also have a Rosary Group which meets on a monthly basis usually a Wednesday at Alabare House of Prayer, Tollgate Road Salisbury, SP1 2JA .
+Please contact Bernadette on 711137.
 Please consult the newsletter or the diary for the next planned meeting.